passabilities/crypto-exchange/README.md

 ###### Arguments

 * `pairs` string, array - One or more pairs to fetch the order book for.
-* `depth` number (optional) - How big of an order book to return in each direction.
+* `count` number (optional) - How big of an order book to return in each direction.
 DEFAULT: 50

 ###### Response